 The route finishes at the Temple of Vesta and Tiburnus.
 There are ten surviving Corinthian columns of the Temple of Vesta, which includes a frieze at the top with festoons and bucrania.
-In the distance, above the town, I can see a large cross on a hill which is my next destination…
+In the distance, above the town of Tivoli, I can see a large cross on a hill which is my next destination…

-From the temples at the exit of Villa Gregoriana, I walk back through the town, in the vague direction of the large cross on top of the hill… After following the main road (Via Quintilio Vaso) uphill for a few hundred metres, there’s a steep and narrow road (Don Strada Nello Del Raso) that heads past of a block of units.
-It seems promising, so I can continue upwards, with some nice views of the town.
+From the temples at the exit of Villa Gregoriana, I walk back through Tivoli, in the vague direction of the large cross on top of the hill… After following the main road (Via Quintilio Vaso) uphill for a few hundred metres, there’s a steep and narrow road (Don Strada Nello Del Raso) that heads past of a block of units.
+It seems promising, so I can continue upwards, with some nice views over Tivoli.

 A little further there’s a foot-track off the road, and even some signage that would help if I actually knew where I was heading… I continue with a bit more confidence, as I do have a map that shows a “330” trail, which corresponds with the sign at the start of the trail.

-Even from the start of trail, there’s some nice views of Tivoli and the Temple of Vesta below.
+From the start of trail, there’s more nice views of Tivoli and the Temple of Vesta below.

 While the views are great and I’m clearly on a path that’s going somewhere, what’s a bit perplexing is that I seem to be heading past Monte Catillo and its prominent cross, and there’s no been no obvious turn-off to the rocky peak (I’ve also seen references to the cross being on Monte Della Croce, which is just below Monte Catillo).